pingcap/failpoint/README.md

 ## Failpoint name best practice

 As you see above, `_curpkg_` will automatically to add around the original failpoint name in `failpoint.Eval` call.
-You can think `_curpkg_` as a macro to automatically expand current package path to failpoint name.
+You can think `_curpkg_` as a macro to automatically expand current package path to the failpoint name.
 For example,

 ```go
 package ddl // which parent package is `github.com/pingcap/tidb`